 Near-term connections to heat pump-driven heat networks are based on the existing pipeline of planned heat networks.
-Heat networks that are well advanced in planning, such as the Island Quarter Phase 2 student accommodation in Nottingham, are modelled to connect in the near term under every scenario.
+Heat networks that are well advanced in planning, including several in Birmingham, are modelled to connect in the near term under every scenario.

+Heat pumps

-Heat pumps Scenario Description % homes with a heat pump in 2028 East Midlands GB (FES) Leading the Way The uptake of ASHP and GSHP heat pumps is highest in these scenarios, as GB progresses towards its 2028 goal of 600,000 installations per year.
-Off-gas and well-insulated homes are modelled to have particularly high uptake, however, a small proportion of on-gas houses and flats also convert to a heat pump, supported by the Boiler Upgrade Scheme.
-As a result, the East Midlands licence area sees near-term uptake of heat pumps in line with the overall GB average.
-13% 11% Consumer Transformation 12% 10% Under Leading the Way , many of these heat pumps are equipped with thermal storage, either via a conventional hot water tank or a more modern heat battery.
+Scenario Description % homes wi pump in 202

+West Midlands GB (FES)

+Leading the Way The uptake of ASHP and GSHP heat pumps is highest in these scenarios, as GB progresses towards its 2028 goal of 600,000 installations per year.
+Off-gas and well-insulated homes are modelled to have particularly high uptake; however, a small proportion of on-gas houses and flats also convert to a heat pump, supported by the Boiler Upgrade Scheme.
+As a result, the West Midlands licence area sees near-term uptake of heat pumps in line with the overall GB average.
+13% 11%

+Consumer Transformation 11% 10%

+Under Leading the Way , many of these heat pumps are equipped with thermal storage, either via a conventional hot water tank or a more modern heat battery.

 System Transformation Near-term decarbonisation of heat is low under these scenarios, with heat pump uptake restricted to off-gas housing, replacing oil, LPG and resistive electric heating, and well-insulated homes in which a heat pump installation is likely to be easiest.
 This is linked to a longer-term strategy to introduce low carbon hydrogen supply and hydrogen boilers under System Transformation .
+4% 6%

-4% 6% Falling Short 4% 6% Resistive electric heating Scenario Description % homes with resistive heating in 2028 East Midlands GB (FES) Leading the Way Under these two scenarios, around 5% of houses and flats heated by resistive electric heating convert to a heat pump by 2026.
-8% 8% Consumer Transformation A similar proportion of direct electric heated homes convert to night storage heaters in order to reduce heating costs.
-7% 7%
+Falling Short 4% 6%

+Resistive electric heating

+Scenario Description % homes with resistive heating in 2028

+West Midlands GB (FES)

+Leading the Way Under these two scenarios, around 5% of houses and flats heated by resistive electric heating convert to a heat pump by 2026.
+A similar proportion of direct electric heated homes convert to night storage heaters in order to reduce heating costs.
+9% 8%

+Consumer Transformation As the West Midlands has a higher baseline proportion of homes heated by resistive electric heating, this proportion is still above the GB average in 2026.
+9% 7%

 System Transformation scenarios in the near term.
-However, a greater proportion move onto the mains gas network in 7% 7% Falling Short order to reduce heating costs.
+However, a greater proportion move onto the mains gas network in 9% 7% Falling Short order to reduce heating costs.
 Similarly to the other two scenarios, a small proportion of direct electric heated homes convert to night storage heaters.
-8% 7%
+9% 7%